jadijadi/lpic1book/content/1103_securing_data_with_encryption.md

 gpg --out file.txt.encrypted --recipient jadijdai@gmail.com --encrypt file.txt
 ```

 Now its enough for them to send me this file.
 Even using unsecure channels because its encrypted by the top notch tools.
-Every one can download this file but ONLY I will be able to decypt it; because only I have the **Private key** of jadijadi@gmail.com.
+Every one can download this file but ONLY I will be able to decrypt it; because only I have the **Private key** of jadijadi@gmail.com.

 ```text
 gpg --out out.txt --decrypt file.txt.encrypted